 Equipment and data acquisition method.

-The analysis were performed on a time-of-flight TOF triple quadrupole hybrid mass spectrometer MS (5600 plus, Sciex) equipped with a nano electrospray source coupled to an nanoHPLC Eksigent model 425.
+Proteomic data acquisition was performed on a time-of-flight TOF triple quadrupole hybrid mass spectrometer MS (5600 plus, Sciex) equipped with a nano electrospray source coupled to an nanoHPLC Eksigent model 425.
 The Sciex software Analyst TF 1.7 was used for equipment control and data acquisition.
 Peptides were first loaded onto a trap column (Acclaim PepMap 100 C18, 5 µm, 100 Å, 100 µm id × 20 mm, Thermo Fisher Scientific) under isocratical order in 0.1 % formic acid/2% acetonitrile (v/v) at a flow rate of 3 μL/min for 10 min.
 Subsequently, they were eluted on a reversed-phase analytical column, with the built-in emitter (New Objective PicoFrit column, 75 µm id × 250 mm, packed with Reprosil-PUR 3 µm).
 In the case of the samples corresponding to the short day conditions, the analytical column was Acclaim PepMap 100 C18, 3 µm, 100 Å, 75 µm id × 250 mm, Thermo Fisher Scientific, coupled to a PicoTip emitter (F360-20-10-N-20_C12 from New Objective).
 Formic acid 0.1 % (v/v) was used as solvent A and 2% acetonitrile with formic acid 0.1 % (v/v) were used as solvent B. Peptides were eluted with a linear gradient of 5-35 % (v/v) of solvent B in 120 min at a flow rate of 300 nL/min.
 The source voltage was selected at 2600 V and the temperature was maintained at 100 ºC.
 Gas 1 was selected at 20 PSI, gas 2 at zero, and curtain gas at 25 PSI.

-For proteins identification, Data Dependent Acquisition DDA method were used.
+For proteins identification, Data Independent Acquisition DIA method was used.
 It consisted of a TOF-MS with a scan window of 400-1250 m/z (accumulation time of 250 ms) followed by 50 MS/MS with a scan window of 230-1500 m/z (accumulation time of 65 ms) and with a cycle time of 2574 s.

 Library construction

-The spectral library was constructed by making one run with a mixture of the biological replicates corresponding to each time point (ZTO, ZT4, ZT8, ZT12, ZT16, ZT20) with the DDA method described.
+The spectral library was constructed by making one run with a mixture of the biological replicates corresponding to each time point (ZT0, ZT4, ZT8, ZT12, ZT16, ZT20) with the DIA method described.
 ProteinPilot v5.0.1 software (Sciex) was used to identify the proteins in the library.
 A pooled search of all runs was performed.
 The parameters of the Paragon method were: trypsin as enzyme and iodoacetamide as cysteine alkylating agent.

 The Ostreococcus tauri annotated proteome file from ORCAE (Sterck et al., 2012) linked to a Sciex Contaminants database were used in library construction.
-A false positive analysis (FDR) was performed and those with FDR  1 were considered.
+A false positive analysis (FDR) was performed and those with FDR lower than 0.01 were considered.

 SWATH runs